ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

   * - Male
     - Under 65
     - 0.211
-    - uniform distribution from 0.17 to 0.34
+    - 0.34
-    - 0.25
+    - 0.40
   * - Male
     - 65+
     - 0.159
-    - uniform distribution from 0.17 to 0.34
+    - 0.34
-    - 0.25
+    - 0.40
   * - Female
     - Under 65
-    - 0.225
+    - 0.
-    - uniform distribution from 0.17 to 0.34
+    - 0.34
-    - 0.25
+    - 0.40
   * - Female
     - 65+
     - 0.165
-    - uniform distribution from 0.17 to 0.34
+    - 0.34
-    - 0.25
+    - 0.40

-The probability of high cytogenetic risk (uniform distribution between 17% and 30%) was obtained from [Rice-et-al-2020]_.
-The lower bound is the proportion of patients tested who had high cytogenetic risk, and the upper bound is the proportion if those who were tested and had undocumented/unknown cytogenetic risk and were reallocated assuming the same proportion of high:standard risk among those with documented/known cytogenetic risk.
+The probability of high cytogenetic risk (34%) was obtained from [Rice-et-al-2020]_, assuming that unknown/undocumented status was missing at random.
+This value was used instead of the value reported in [Braunlin-et-al-2021]_ because it was substantially higher than values reported in other data source, as discussed in correspondence with the client.

-The probability of renal impairment (25%) was obtained from [Mikhael-et-al-2021]_.
-Notably, this paper defined renal impairment as eGFR <=50 ml/min/m^2, which will be an underestimate of the proportion of patients with renal impairment defined as eGFR <=50 ml/min/m^2, which is the definition of renal impairment used to inform our risk effect.
+The probability of renal impairment (40%) was obtained from [Derman-et-al-2020]_.
+This value was chosen instead of the value reported in [Braunlin-et-al-2021]_, as it was consistent with values from serveral other sources, as discussed in correspondence with the client.

 Given the lack of joint distributions for renal impairment and cytogenetic risk available in the literature, we assumed that the exposure distribution for cytogenetic risk and renal insufficiency were independent of each other as well as with age, sex, and race.
 Notably, we reallocated the observations with missing data on cytogenetic risk assuming a complete lack of non-response bias.